nikos230/Horizonal-Network-Geodesy/README.md

 # Horizontal Network Geodesy
-A script to solve horizontal networks in geodesy
+A script to solve horizontal networks in geodesy. Νecessary librarys are NumPy, FPDF and MatPlotLib

 ---